Australian High Commission

 Urgent Travel

+If you have urgent travel, you may be eligible to apply for an Emergency passport.
 Please contact the High Commission [email protected]/+678 22 777 for further advice.

 Guide for Adult renewal application (PC7) by mail